ggomes/otm-sim/docs/demos.md

 # Demos

 OTM is written in Java, and includes connections to Matlab and Python.
-This is done via OTM's Java API, which is documented [here](docs/apidocs/index.html).
+This is done via [OTM's Java API](docs/apidocs/index.html).
 The Matlab and Python interfaces are included with [otm-tools](https://github.com/ggomes/otm-tools).
-All of the methods in the Java API are accessible from Matlab and Python, so the Java documentation is valid in all three languages.
-The Matlab and Python interfaces provide additional methods bundled in the `OTMWrapper` class.
+All of the methods in the Java API are accessible from Matlab and Python, so the Java documentation is valid for all three languages.
+The Matlab and Python interfaces provide additional useful methods in the `OTMWrapper` class.

-You can see below a few simple examples.
-The source code is linked in each case, and it is assumed in each case that the code is run from the respective language folder within `otm-tools',
+A few simple examples are provided below.
+The source code is linked in each case.
+It is assumed that the code is run from the respective language folder within `otm-tools'.

 ## Load a scenario